hazedic/reconx/README.md

 ## Introduction

-This is an automated reconnaissance tool designed to enumerate assets (subdomains and URLs) of a target domain using a variety of opensource tools.
+This is an automated reconnaissance tool designed to discover assets (subdomains and URLs) of a target domain using a variety of open-source tools.
 It leverages parallel processing for efficiency and provides detailed logging with color-coded output for better visibility.
 The tool is highly configurable via a `config.json` file and includes features like subdomain enumeration, URL crawling, and validation of live endpoints.

 ## Prerequisites